How to surrender: lessons from nature

 This blog tells the tale of my solo day and what it taught me about surrender.

 After three days of developing a toolkit of mindfulness techniques, sensory exploration, nature reflection and ritual, each of us were given a packed lunch (yay!) and invited to cross a flowery threshold onto the vibrant, undulating, beckoning land, solo, guided by our chosen intention.

-There's been so much change in my life recently, which is all too raw to write about in this blog, but lets say there's been stuff happening that I have no control over and my only option has been to surrender.
+There's been so much change in my life recently, which is all too raw to write about in this blog (12 weeks later I did write about it here), but lets say there's been stuff happening that I have no control over and my only option has been to surrender.
 As someone who's preferred strategies are action and effort, I have been feeling some deep resistance to the whole 'letting go' plan.
 Why let go when you can try harder?